Description of kconfig Language

 In contrast to the upstream Kconfig language, the optional keyword is not supported in the choice entry, as well as other types.

-The syntax is as follows.
-The choice_name is a non-quoted capitalized string consisting of letters, numbers, and underscores, and config_options are described in the Options section.
-The config_options and config entries are indented by one level, endchoice token is at the same indentation level as the choice token.
+The choice entry consists of the choice keyword, followed by choice_name, config_options block and several entries closed by endchoice keyword (see the formal syntax below).
+The choice_name is a non-quoted capitalized string consisting of letters, numbers, and underscores, config_options are described in the Options section.
+The config_options and entries are indented by one level, endchoice token is at the same indentation level as the choice token.

 config WARP_DRIVE